Liubsyy/HotSecondsIDEA/install/document.md

 ## Future
 + Constantly update and improve the hot deployment of new frameworks and popular frameworks in the market, make the extension pack a new project
-+ Support hot deployment of higher versions of JDK, such as Java11, Java17
++ Support hot deployment of higher versions of JDK
 + The plug-in adds some practical functions, similar to the function of remote execution function (already implemented), welcome to give suggestions
 + Extensions to other programming languages ​​and IDEs